vinicunca/akar/docs/content/docs/1.akar/3.components/tabs.md

 ---
 data:
   - cssVariable: --akar-tabs-indicator-size
-    description: The size of the indicator.
+    description: The size of the indicator
   - cssVariable: --akar-tabs-indicator-position
-    description: The position of the indicator.
+    description: The position of the indicator
 ---
 ::